 Legal Work: LAIP students are involved in real legal work.
 The first week, students meet their first clients and have client interviews.
 Students conduct factual and legal reserach, interview clients and witnesses, travel to multiple correctional institutions, and file motions on behalf of clients.
 With the range of issues inmates face, students get a variety of legal experiences, both criminal and civil.

-Advocacy: Students are the advocates for their clients; they are their voice.
-Most clients are unable to afford counsel.
-The student ensures that the clients receive justice in the system.
-They advocate on paper with motions and parole letters, and orally by representing clients at hearings.
-Students work closely with courts, opposing attorneys, criminal justice agencies and prison personnel.
+Advocacy: Students are advocates for their clients; they are their voice.
+Students strive to obtain justice for their clients.
+Students advocate in writing with motions and advocacy letters, and may be able to represent clients at hearings.
+Students interact with courts, opposing attorneys, criminal justice agencies, and prison personnel.

 Individualized Teamwork: Students are the drivers of their experience.
-Supervising attorneys offer support and guidance.
-The student decides how to serve the clients’ needs.
-Although students have their own clients, they are part of a team and expected to talk through problems, generate ideas, and offer each other support.
+Although students have their own clients, they are part of a small group, supervised by an attorney.
+Students talk through problems, generate ideas, and offer each other support.

 Produce Results: Students see the results that they achieve for their clients.
-They see cases to the end.
-Each stage of a case offers different challenges, giving students a chance to experience client and court interaction at each point.
+They often see cases to the end.
+Each case offers different challenges, giving students a chance to experience client and the justice system at multiple points.